 - 9.3.1.1 Regulation 30 also provides a mechanism for discounting or waiving the normal permit fee.
-Under the WaSP scheme a promoter will not be charged a fee: - if the activity promoter is a highway authority or is carrying out Works For Road Purposes (works on behalf of a highway authority) - if a permit is deemed to be granted because the Permit Authority had failed to respond to an application in the time required - if a permit variation is initiated by the Permit Authority - where the Permit Authority has to revoke a permit through no fault of the activity promoter there will be no charge for a replacement permit. - for the maintenance of fire hydrants carried out by the fire service or a contractor designated by the fire service to carry out this work on their behalf - where the works are Diversionary Works as a result of a Major Highway or Bridge works, initiated by the Highway Authority, as described in Section 86 of NRSWA. - 9.3.1.2 In addition, the Permit Authority may waive an individual charge where it considers such action is merited.
+Under the WaSP scheme a promoter will not be charged a fee: - if the activity promoter is a highway authority or is carrying out Works For Road Purposes (works on behalf of a highway authority) - if a permit is deemed to be granted because the Permit Authority had failed to respond to an application in the time required - if a permit variation is initiated by the Permit Authority - where the Permit Authority has to revoke a permit through no fault of the activity promoter the permit fee will be refunded to the Promoter. - for the maintenance of fire hydrants carried out by the fire service or a contractor designated by the fire service to carry out this work on their behalf - where the works are Diversionary Works as a result of a Major Highway or Bridge works, initiated by the Highway Authority, as described in Section 86 of NRSWA; - Any other circumstances as detailed within Permit Scheme Regulations. - 9.3.1.2 In addition, the Permit Authority may waive an individual charge where it considers such action is merited.